jdeboer/gcalendar/README.md

-Google Calendar API client for R
+Google Calendar API client for R.

-R6 classes for Google Calendar resources and collections
+R6 classes for Google Calendar resources and collections.

 Example use: